The Coastal Forager – Bushcraft Camp, Galloway, SW Scotland

 Format:

 This is a holistic and immersive weekend based around a fully provisioned wild camp, with food included in the ticket price.
-You should bring your own camping gear, but full camp infrastructure including multiple fire-pits, sheltered social spaces, hygienic outdoor toilet, and lots more will be set up for you.
+You should bring your own camping gear, but full camp infrastructure including multiple fire-pits, sheltered social spaces, hygienic and private outdoor toilet, and lots more will be set up for you.
 (We have some spare camping gear if you need it, and this can be requested on booking).

 Explore the wild foods of the stunning Galloway coast